 Much of the southern portion of the City (Bassett Creek Watershed) drains directly into Bassett Creek via the North Branch of Bassett Creek.
-On the west end of the City, Northwood Lake is a man-made lake tributary to the North Branch of Bassett Creek and receives drainage primarily from Plymouth and a smaller portion of New Hope.
+On the west end of the City, Northwood Lake, a constructed flow-through lake located along the North Branch of Bassett Creek, receives drainage primarily from Plymouth and a smaller portion of New Hope.
 From Northwood Lake, the North Branch of Bassett Creek drains into the City of Crystal and is tributary to the main channel of Bassett Creek, eventually discharging into the Mississippi River.
-The remaining southwest corner of the City drains into Medicine Lake in Plymouth, prior to discharging to Bassett Creek.
+The southern-most part of the city drains directly to Bassett Creek and Medicine Lake.